santoshryadav/Clojure-Turtle-Program/README.md

  A Quil sketch designed to draw Turtle and execute turtle commands in a Quil window.
 ## Usage

 LightTable - Open the project in Light Table.
-Open the file `core.clj` in the "assignment3\src\assignment3" folder and press `Ctrl+Shift+Enter` to evaluate the file.
+Open the file `core.clj` in the and press `Ctrl+Shift+Enter` to evaluate the file.
 Once the file is evaluated the turtle will be displayed in a quil window.
 As such there is no first function to be called.
 The functions should be called form top to bottom.

 Some Points:
 1.)
 The original position of the turtle is at centre of window and pointing towards right.